 Another of the Maltese's family-friendly traits is that it's typically safe for allergy sufferers.
 Although many people assume they're allergic to dog hair or fur, it's often the dander produced by the dog that's the problem.
 Dander is sort of like dandruff -- dry skin that flakes off, becomes airborne, and is an allergen.
 No dog is completely allergen-free (or hypoallergenic), but some breeds definitely cause less sneezing and watery eyes for those who suffer from allergies.
 The Maltese produces a smaller amount of dander than most other breeds of dogs, which means fewer allergens in the air.
 To reduce the amount of dander further, brush the Maltese's long white mane on a daily basis.

-For more on dogs breeds and other perplexing pet questions, visit the links on the next page.
+For more on dogs breeds and other perplexing pet questions, visit the links below.

 - American Kennel Club.
 "AKC Meet the Breeds: Maltese."
 1964.
 (Aug.
 21, 2011) http://www.akc.org/breeds/maltese/